 One of the most urgent challenges facing countries across the world today is how to achieve economic prosperity and development while also combating climate change.
 The New Climate Economy, the flagship project of the Global Commission on the Economy and Climate, aims to produce better and more comprehensive evidence on whether and how climate policy can be made compatible with strong economic performance.
 Engaging directly with decision makers in both public and private sectors in a variety of countries, it will seek to synthesize existing knowledge with original research and analysis.

-The project was launched in September 2013 and will report in September 2014.
+The project was launched in September 2013 and reported in September 2014.
 It aims to make recommendations to the world’s governments, business and finance leaders, and to the wider global public, on the actions and policies which can simultaneously deliver better economic growth and address climate risks.

 The Commission consists of: